sgod1/cplab/module4-wps-authoring.md

 IBM CP4BA Workflow Process Service is a small-footprint business automation environment<br/>
 to develop, test, and run workflow processes that orchestrate human tasks and services.<br/>
-It provides single runtime container.<br/>

 Workflow Process Service is offered only as part of Cloud Pak for Business Automation.<br/>

+Workflow Process Service is designed to support a single application per workflow server.<br/>

-Workflow Process Service Authoring pattern is authoring environment for WPS.<br/>
+Workflow Process Service enables complete application isolation for runtime, versioning, tuning, and upgrade.<br/>
+Workflow Process Service leverages process artifacts from Business Automation Workflow.<br/>

+Workflow Process Service provides 2 environments:<br/> *Workflow Process Service Authoring*, and *Workflow Process Service Runtime*.<br/>

-Workflow Process Service Authoring pattern is deployed by CP4BA multi-pattern operator.<br/>
+*Workflow Process Service Authoring* pattern is deployed by *CP4BA multi-pattern* operator.<br/>

-## todo: should we deploy WFPS as well as part of this lab?
+*Workflow Process Service Authoring Runtime* is deployed by the *CP4BA Workflow Process Service* operator, by using it's own CR.<br/>
+We will not be deploying *Workflow Process Service Runtime* in this lab.<br/> You can take it on as a followup exercise.<br/>

+We deployed *Workflow Process Service Authoring* pattern at the end of module 2.<br/>

+#### Pattern Endpoints.
 Visit endpoints and explore pattern capabilities.<br/>

 ```